Elements of Life Therapeutics

 Harold Dull has had a long-term association with Harbin Hot Springs, widely known as the birthplace of Watsu.
 He lived there beginning in 1980 as a teacher and resident, owned and ran the massage school from 1985-2008, and helped design and build the extensive Watsu aquatic facilities.
 In 1979, the Niyama School of Healing Arts was established at Harbin Hot Springs.
 In 1985, the school was purchased by Harold Dull and renamed the School of Shiatsu and Massage, which was later bought and operated by the Worldwide Aquatic Bodywork Association (WABA).
 In 2008, the school was purchased and operated by the Bodywork Career Institute, LLC.
 In 2013, the school was purchased by Harbin Hot Springs and began operating under the name Harbin School of Healing Arts.

-Harold teaches Watsu and Tantsu courses worldwide.
-He has taught in 27 countries, including Brazil, Argentina, Chile, Costa Rica, Mexico, Japan, Korea, Australia, New Zealand, India, Israel, and almost every country in Europe.
+Harold taught Watsu and Tantsu courses worldwide.
+He brought this incredible bodywork to 27 countries, including Brazil, Argentina, Chile, Costa Rica, Mexico, Japan, Korea, Australia, New Zealand, India, Israel, and almost every country in Europe.